How to Replace Your Pool Liner (And When To Do It)

 Pool liners last a long time – some last up to 20 years, but most need replacing after ten years.
 When you need a new one, you will know.
 There are several signs that you need to replace your liner.
 Pool liners become brittle, tear away from coping strips, and develop stains and leaks.

-Damage from Ultraviolet Rays
+Damage From Ultraviolet Rays

 Nails and Claws